 All metal detectors can find gold if the pieces are big enough (nugget size) and the ground isn’t highly mineralized.
 So you don’t really need a specially designed gold metal detector, just one with good ground balancing to help minimize mineralization effects.
 Read the product information and see if it mentions the ability to find gold and contact the manufacturer if in doubt.
 However, If you’re serious about metal detecting for gold in its various sizes and at various depths, it’s best to get a machine that’s purpose-built for gold.

-How big is a nugget?
+How big is a gold nugget?
 Well… it varies.
 Bigger than a flake but keep in mind that gold is usually valued by weight and purity, not size.
 Knowing the size is somewhat irrelevant.
 For example, a 1 gram nugget is about as big as a match head and weighs maybe 0.033 ounces.
 Nonetheless, it’d be awesome to dig something like that up!

 So what’s the best metal detector for finding gold?
-I’ve posted some useful information over on my Recommended Gear page.
+I’ve posted some useful information on my Recommended Gear page.

 Making the Most of Your Adventure